 Our research and advisory team is led by veteran industry practioners who bring together years of expertise as award-winning analysts, technology executives, and research innovators.
 MGI analysts on average have over 20 years of experience with running and/or advising technology companies, technology buyers or investors.
+Our lead analysts are:

 Jim Mendelson is a Managing Director of MGI Research.
 Prior to co-founding MGI Research with Messrs.
 Stenmark and Dailey, Jim was a leading Wall Street enterprise software analyst.
 Starting out on Wall Street in the late 1970s, Jim has covered a broad range of software companies in a variety of different information technology sectors.
 Jim was with Morgan Stanley from 1978 to 1993, initially covering emerging growth companies.
 He was one of the first analysts on the Street to initiate focused coverage of the software industry during the early 1980s.
 Jim left Morgan Stanley in 1993 to become a partner at SoundView Technology Group - at the time the leading technology investment research and banking firm closely affiliated with Gartner Group.
 Following the sale of Soundview to Charles Schwab, Jim held a brief stint at Lazard Capital Markets.
 During his career as an analyst on Wall Street, Jim was highly ranked by Institutional Investor, as well as by Reuters and Greenwich Research polls.
 In addition to writing numerous reports, he has hosted a wide range of different investor oriented events such as investment conferences, tech industry bus tours, conference calls, as well as Q&A discussions on various topics.
 Jim has been a speaker at Gartner Group conferences, and was featured on a number of occasions by CNBC and Bloomberg TV and radio.
 As part of his tenure on Wall Street, Jim has participated in numerous equity offerings as a lead or co-manager, including initial public offerings, follow-on offerings, private equity offerings and mergers and acquisitions.
 Jim has a Bachelors Degree in Economics and English from Bucknell University, and an MBA in Finance from New York University.